LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 description: "React security vulnerabilities are difficult to detect with naked eyes.
 However, it can be disastrous for progressive web apps if developers don't know how to fix them."
 ---

-Every developer vouches to leverage the benefits React caters to the developers.
+All React developers love to leverage the benefits React caters to in developing web applications.
 But developers need to keep in mind the security postures while creating React web apps.
 React applications face a vast attack surface and are prone to different vulnerabilities.
 This article is a checklist of React security best practices that every developer should know before diving into PWA (progressive web application) development.
 If you are new to progressive web applications and React, let's get familiar with these terminologies first.

 ## What are Progressive Web Applications (PWA)?
 Progressive Web Apps (PWA) are apps built using web technologies like HTML, CSS, and JavaScript (JS).
 But these apps deliver the experience, feel, and functionality of a native app.
 PWA combines new technologies and integrations to build a reliable, engaging, accessible, and secure application.
 Developers mostly use React on top of HTML and JavaScript to build a progressive web app.

 ## What is React?
-React is a free, open-source, robust, and popular front-end JavaScript library.
-It builds user interfaces based on UI components.
 React is popular among progressive web app developers.
-It builds user interfaces based on UI components.
-React is popular in the software development industry because it allows developers to create lightweight apps with additional facilities: security, push notification, app-like look and feel, etc. Some popular companies that have become the early adopters of React are Instagram, Netflix, Airbnb, Uber Eats, Discord, the New York Times, etc.
+This open-source, robust JavaScript library helps in building user interfaces based on UI components.
+React gains popularity in the software development industry because it allows developers to create lightweight apps with additional facilities: security, push notification, app-like look and feel, etc. Some popular companies that have become the early adopters of React are Instagram, Netflix, Airbnb, Uber Eats, Discord, the New York Times, etc.

 ## Security Vulnerabilities in React and how to prevent them –
 React helps developers build a reliable, robust, and secure progressive web app, but these apps face certain security pitfalls also.
 Developers need to give prior attention to security vulnerabilities, which are often ignored due to faster app development cycles or more focus on product features.
 According to the [Synk](https://snyk.io/wp-content/uploads/snyk-javascript_report_2019.pdf) report, with the arrival of each new update in React adding more features, the security flaws are getting unnoticed.
 Such unnoticed actions are increasing security concerns.
 Here is a list of top React security vulnerabilities that every React developer must address before delivering or deploying their apps.

 ## SQL Injection
-SQL Injection, also known as SQLi, is a widely known web application attack.
+SQL Injection (SQLi) is a widely known web application attack.
 The cybercriminal intends to perform database manipulation logically to access sensitive information that is not supposed to be displayed.
 Attackers try to sneak into that sensitive information to collect phone numbers, payment details, addresses, passwords, and other credentials.
 This technique allows the attackers to manage access to the server, pull the data, and manipulate the values in the database.
 Apart from data modification, hackers can also delete the data.
 Let us take an example.
 Here is a code concerning the current username and searches for login matching the item name, where the owner is the current user.
 ```